linus-pi/Tennis-Schedule-Maker/README.md

 # Tennis Schedule Generator

-This project contains Python scripts to generate and manage a tennis schedule.
+This project contains a Python script to generate a tennis schedule from an Excel file.

 ## Files

 *   `tennis_schedule_maker_sanitized.py`: The main script to generate the schedule.
-*   `sanitize_spreadsheet.py`: A utility script to sanitize the Excel file by removing personal information.
 *   `tennis_sched.xlsx`: The Excel file containing the schedule data.
 *   `schedule_output.txt`: The generated schedule.